kardianos/govendor/README.md

  * remove
  * fetch

+You may pass arguments to govendor through stdin if the last argument is a "-".
+For example `echo +vendor | govendor list -` will list all vendor packages.

 ## Ignoring build tags
 Ignoring build tags is opt-out and is designed to be the opposite of the build file directives which are opt-in when specified.
 Typically a developer will